Civoremo/buildWeek4_15_19-Droom-BE/README.md

 ##### 200 (OK)

-> If a company with the specified ID in the URL parameters is found in the database, the endpoint will return an HTTP response with a status code 200 and a body as below.
+> If a company with the specified ID in the URL parameters is found in the database, the endpoint will return an HTTP response with a status code `200` and a body as below.

 ```
 {
     "message": "The company was retrieved successfully.",
     "company": {
         "id": 1,
+        "userId": 1,
-        "companyName": "",
+        "companyName": "Apple 2",
         "companyPicture": "",
-        "companyDescription": "",
-        "location": {
+        "companyDescription": "An About me for the company",
-            "country": "",
+        "country": "South Korea",
-            "state": "",
+        "state": "NA",
-            "city": "",
+        "city": "Seoul",
-            "zipcode": "",
+        "zipcode": 4000,
+        "jobs": [
+            {
+                "id": 1,
+                "companyId": 1,
+                "jobName": "Software Engineer",
+                "jobDescription": "An About me for the job",
+                "jobExperienceRequired": "jobExperienceRequired",
+                "jobExperiencePreferred": "jobExperiencePreferred",
+                "jobApplyBy": "jobApplyBy",
+                "jobSkills": [
+                    {
+                        "id": 1,
+                        "jobId": 1,
+                        "jobSkill": "Reactjs"
+                    },
+                    {
+                        "id": 3,
+                        "jobId": 1,
+                        "jobSkill": "Expressjs updated"
+                    }
+                ]
+            },
+            {
+                "id": 2,
+                "companyId": 1,
+                "jobName": "Front-end Engineer",
+                "jobDescription": "An About me for the job",
+                "jobExperienceRequired": "jobExperienceRequired",
+                "jobExperiencePreferred": "jobExperiencePreferred",
+                "jobApplyBy": "jobApplyBy",
-        "jobs": []
+                "jobSkills": []
+            }
+        ]
     }
 }
 ```